Regenerative Medicine for Orthopedic Conditions: What It Is, How It Works, and What UK Patients Should Know

 Tendons are notoriously slow to heal.
 They can remain painful for months, and recovery usually depends on careful loading and rehabilitation, not just rest.
 That makes them an obvious target for regenerative approaches.

 PRP is commonly discussed here because platelets carry growth factors involved in healing.
-Some NHS trusts describe PRP as a treatment used for selected tendon problems, particularly when first-line treatment has not worked, but it is not a universal first-choice option and outcomes vary.
+Some NHS trusts describe PRP as a treatment used for selected tendon problems, particularly when first-line treatment has not worked.
+However, it is not a universal first-choice option and outcomes vary.

 The evidence base is still mixed and highly condition-specific, so this is not an area for blanket promises.